Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Langlands correspondence

+In this table, the second column (resp.\ the third column) refers to the smoothness (resp.\ properness) over $(X-N)\times(X-N)$ of the corresponding moduli spaces in the first column, and definitions and proofs of the properties listed here can be found in ``Reference''.
+These stacks are c-admissible by \cite[V.1]{Laf}, or more precisely, in the first line of its proof, it is said that these stacks are quasi-projective over $\Chtprop{r,d,\overline{p}\leq p}{}$, and the last stack is serene (cf.\ \cite[Appendix A]{Laf}) which is proper over $X\times X$.
+The components of these spaces are indexed by integers $1\leq d\leq r$ called the {\em degree}.
+The component corresponding to $d$ is denoted by $\Ch^{r,d,\overline{p}\leq p}_N$, $\Chtprop{r,d,\overline{p}\leq p}{N}$, $\Chtpr{r,d,\overline{p}\leq p}{N}$.

 Let $f\colon\st{X}\rightarrow(X-N)\times(X-N)$ be one of the three moduli spaces of shtukas.
 Then $\mc{H}_{\mr{c}}^*:=f_!\overline{\mb{Q}}_{p,\st{X}}$ contains the isocrystals which correspond to cuspidal representations in the set $\{\pi\}^r_N$ (cf.\ \ref{defofsomenotepi}).
-However, it also contains a lot of ``garbages'' which have already appeared in the Langlands correspondence of lower ranks and we need to throw away.
-The garbage is called the ``$r$-negligible part'', and the part we need is called the ``essential part''.
+However, it also contains a lot of ``junk'' which have already appeared in the Langlands correspondence of lower ranks and we need to throw these away.
+The junk is called the ``{\em $r$-negligible part}'', and the part we need for the correspondence is called the ``{\em essential part}''.
 We first need to show that the essential part is concentrated at a certain degree of $\mc{H}_{\mr{c}}^*$.
 For this, we need to use the purity of intersection cohomology, and we need the compact space $\ccirc{2}$.
-Still, the essential part is a mixture of isocrystals corresponding to $\{\pi\}^r_N$, and we need to extract the very isocrystal which corresponds to a fixed cuspidal representation $\pi\in\{\pi\}^r_N$.
+Still, the essential part is a mixture of isocrystals corresponding to $\{\pi\}^r_N$, and we need to extract the particular isocrystal which corresponds to a given cuspidal representation $\pi\in\{\pi\}^r_N$.
 For this, we need to define an action of the Hecke algebra $\mc{H}^r_N$.
 We have ring homomorphism from $\mc{H}^r_N$ to the ring of correspondences on the moduli space $\ccirc{1}$ if we pass to the limit of $p$.
-Since we are passing to the limit to define the action, the resulting stack is not finite type anymore.
+Since we are passing to the limit to define the action, the resulting stack is not of finite type anymore.
 For the calculation of the trace of the action of correspondences, we use $\ccirc{3}$.
-We note that even though we have the correspondence associated to elements of the Hecke algebra on $\ccirc{3}$, this map might not be a homomorphism of rings.
-Finally, we use the $\ell$-independence result to calculate the trace, and extract the exact information we need.
+We note that even though we have the correspondences associated to elements of the Hecke algebra on $\ccirc{3}$, this map might not be a homomorphism of rings.
+Finally, we use the $\ell$-independence result to calculate the trace, and extract exactly the information we need.